PAR AND YARDAGE: CordeValle will be set up at 5,894/5,968 yards and will play to a par of 36-36—72. (Note: Yardages subject to change)

 WHO CAN ENTER: The USGA Senior Women’s Amateur Championship is open to female amateurs who have reached their 50th birthday by Sept.
 21 and who have a USGA Handicap Index not exceeding 18.4.

-SECTIONAL QUALIFYING: Sectional qualifying, played over 18 holes, will take place between July 29 and Aug.
-6. The number of sectional sites has yet to be determined.
-(Note: Qualifying dates are subject to change)
+SECTIONAL QUALIFYING: Sectional qualifying, played over 18 holes, will take place between July 25 and Aug.
+14, at 24 sites across the country.

 CHAMPIONSHIP SCHEDULE: Practice rounds will be held Sept.
 19-20.
 The starting field of 132 players will play two rounds of stroke play Sept.
 21-22, with the low 64 scorers advancing to match play.
 The schedule is as follows:

 Sept.
 21 (Saturday) – First round of stroke play